jyutzler/Bridge-Systems/system.md

 be opened 1♦.

 ### Raises
-﻿Raises are inverted so a raise to two is strong (limit raise or better) and a raise to 3 is weak (preemptive).
 Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣).
 Since four card majors should be bid up-the-line, a raise denies a four card major.
 Once a minor is raised, the bidding must end in that suit or NT.
+Raises are inverted so a raise to two is strong (limit raise or better) and a raise to 3 is weak (preemptive).
+When vulnerable, a jump raise should be sound (8-9 dummy points) but when non-vulnerable it is much more wide-ranging.

 1♦ - 2♦